 Regulators are urging the financial industry to strengthen existing benchmarks for interbank offered rates (IBORs) and to establish and voluntarily adopt alternative reference rates (ARRs) in interest rate applications.

-Regulators are also encouraging market participants to include appropriate triggers and references to ARRs as standard ICE LIBOR fallback contract language across asset classes.
+Regulators are also encouraging market participants to include appropriate references to ARRs as standard ICE LIBOR fallback contract language across asset classes.

 Central banks and endorsed committees have identified ARRs for certain currencies that rely on ICE LIBOR benchmarks.
 These include “near-risk free” reference rates (RFRs) like SOFR (Secured Overnight Financing Rate) for USD and SONIA (Sterling Overnight Index Average) for GBP, which are based on significant transaction volumes compared to the underlying market used in the ICE LIBOR calculation.